-Monthly published results are estimated by using a link-relative technique.
+Monthly published results are estimated by using a linkrelative technique.
 The magnitude of relative sampling error for "contractual cash earnings" is shown in the next table :

 (%)

-Industry 500 or more 100∼ 499 30~99 5~29
+lo di soto i 500 or more 100 ~ 499 30 ~ 99 5~29

-employ ees employ ees employ ees emplo vees
+Industry employ ees employ ees employ ees emplo vees

-Major classifications

-(Note) 0 2 2 2
+Major classifications (Note) 0 2 2 2

 middle classifications 0 3 3 3

-Note: Including lump sampling classification of Wholesale and Retail Trade, Accommodations, Eating and Drinking Services, Medical, Health Care and Welfare and Services, N.E.C.
+Note: Including lump sampling classification of Wholesale and Retail Trade, Accommodations, Eating and Drinking Services, Medical, Health Care and Welfare and Services, N.E.C

-(If the interval from one sampling error below the estimate to one sampling error above the estimate was calculated, the true figure, which could be obtained from a complete census, would be within that interval with the probability about two-thirds).
+(If the interval from one sampling error below the estimate to one sampling error above the estimate was calculated, the true figure, which could be obtained from a complete census, would be within that interval with the probability about twothirds).